Feel like mosquitoes are getting hungier?

 IT SEEMS LIKE THERE ARE MORE MOSQUITOES THIS YEAR.
 ARE THERE?

-Yes.
+There are more types (species) of mosquitoes now.
 The new invasive Aedes mosquitoes infest new communities every year.
-They bite very aggressively compared to our native Culex mosquitoes and can make even short periods of time outdoors difficult.
+Since Aedes mosquitoes bite more aggressively it may appear there are more numbers of mosquitoes.
+Aedes bite very aggressively compared to our native Culex mosquitoes and can make even short periods of time outdoors difficult.

 SO WE HAVE NEW MOSQUITOES HERE NOW.
 WHAT'S THE BIG DEAL?